 With simple editing tools to trim unwanted footage, the ability to add subtitles, and convert to and from DVD, Freemake Video Converter has all of your everyday conversion needs covered – and more.

-Quick file conversion and simple editing rolled into one extremely convenient free package
+Video conversion and editing in one convenient free package

 Free HD Video Converter Factory prides itself on being so easy to use that its website features a 10-second guide to getting started.
 This might seem like an exaggeration, but it's actually true.
 You can drag and drop a video onto the program interface, or use the selection menu, select the format or destination device and hit the Run button.
 That really is all there is to it.

-Beginners can select the make of device they want to play video on to ensure that the correct format is automatically selected, while more advanced users can make a manual selection and customise things further.
+Beginners can select a profile tailored to a specific playback device, while more advanced users can make a manual selection and customize things further.

 Available for Mac, Windows and Linux, Handbrake is a great choice for anyone who works on multiple platforms, but is also great for anyone who is dedicated to Windows.

-There are a lot of features that allow for fine-grained control of video conversion - including very precise cropping, advanced filtering, frame rate adjustment - but there are also presets for those who just want quick results.
+There are a lot of features that allow for precise control of video conversion, including cropping, advanced filtering and frame rate adjustment, as well as presets for those who just want quick results.
 Handbrake may take a while to get used to, but the output is worth it.